Cosmos Flower Companion Plants That Will Make Your Garden Pop

 Image of cosmos flower companion plant

-• Cosmos and zinnias.
+- Cosmos and zinnias.
 These two annuals have similar flower shapes and bloom times, so they make a great combination.
 They can be planted in a variety of colors to create a colorful display.
-Image of Cosmos and zinnias companion plant

-• Cosmos and marigolds.
+- Cosmos and marigolds.
 Another great combination of annuals, cosmos and marigolds have different flower shapes and colors, which can add visual interest to a garden.
 They also both attract pollinators, so they are beneficial to wildlife.
-Image of Cosmos and marigolds companion plant

-• Cosmos and dahlias.
+- Cosmos and dahlias.
 These two perennials can be planted together in a garden bed or container.
 They both have tall, upright stems and colorful flowers, so they will complement each other well.
-Image of Cosmos and dahlias companion plant

-• Cosmos and sunflowers.
+- Cosmos and sunflowers.
 These two tall, sunny flowers can be planted together to create a bold and colorful display.
 They both attract pollinators, so they are beneficial to wildlife.
-Image of Cosmos and sunflowers companion plant

-• Cosmos and ornamental grasses.
+- Cosmos and ornamental grasses.
 Ornamental grasses add height and texture to a garden, and they can also help to fill in spaces between cosmos plants.
 Some good options for ornamental grasses to plant with cosmos include switchgrass, pampas grass, and blue oat grass.
-Image of Cosmos and ornamental grasses companion plant

 Post a Comment for " Cosmos Flower Companion Plants That Will Make Your Garden Pop"